 When—and why—did the practice of foot binding begin?

 It is not clear when footbinding began but it is commonly linked to the second ruler of the Tang Dynasty Li Yu (937-978).
-It is said that Yao Niang bound her feet into a hoof-like shape and danced on the image of a large lotus flower.
+It is said that Yao Niang [the Emperor’s most favored concubine] bound her feet into a hoof-like shape and danced on the image of a large lotus flower.
 This image entranced Emperor Li Yu.
-Given that Yao Niang was the emperors most favored concubine, the practice quickly gained popularity.
+Consequently, the practice quickly gained popularity.

 How exactly were feet bound?